ThomasHimmelstoss/eyes_open_closed_live_test/README.md

   (alpha band power / broadband power, log-scaled) is calculated as a single feature per channel, both for the pretraining dataset (GIPSA "EEG Alpha Waves") and for live test data.
 - A **logistic regression** model is pretrained on GIPSA and used for live classification.
-  Logistic regression was deliberately chosen over a deep-learning approach (e.g. EEGNet): alpha-blocking is a well-established, strongly separable univariate effect, so a linear model reaches comparable accuracy while staying fully interpretable (per-channel weights and contributions can be inspected directly - see `demo_visual.py`).
+  Logistic regression was chosen over a deep-learning approach (e.g. EEGNet): alpha-blocking is a well-established, strongly separable univariate effect, so a linear model is expected to reach comparable accuracy while staying fully interpretable (per-channel weights and contributions can be inspected directly - see `demo_visual.py`).
 - Since the GIPSA training hardware differs from the g.tec setup used here, live features are normalized against a short per-subject baseline recording (`calibration.py`) rather than